 Practicing teachers within this program will learn through an interactive format such as online forums, discussion groups, collaborative assignments, and pragmatic case studies.
 As a candidate in this program, you will study strategies for improving reading comprehension, fluency, vocabulary, phonics and phonemic awareness.
 Candidates will learn how to assess reading difficulties, analyze and interpret test data, and provide direction for response to intervention initiatives.
 Focus on diverse learning needs and linguistic differences in a day of CCSS will be included, as well as current technology that facilitates effective reading and writing instruction for learners of different ages, ability levels, and ethnic backgrounds.

-The coursework within the Reading Specialist program meets the International Reading/Literacy Association Standards for Reading Professionals, NCATE/CAEP standards for specialization in reading, and the Illinois Standards for Reading Specialists.
-Three 15-clock hour clinical practicum experiences and a 32-clock hour creative research project/practicum are required.
+The coursework within the Reading Specialist program meets the International Reading/Literacy Association Standards for Reading Professionals and the Illinois Standards for Reading Specialists.
+Three 15-clock hour clinical practicum experiences and a 32-clock hour creative research project/practicum are required within your classroom or school.